-The effect of orientation
+The effect of orientation on solar output

 The direction solar panels should ideally face for optimum sun exposure, varies depending on location.
 For Australia, solar power yields are higher when panels face north.
 In fact, all Southern Hemisphere locations should ideally position panels in a northerly direction.
 If your property is located in the Northern Hemisphere, panels facing south will perform best.